 — yourHeathrow (@yourHeathrow) January 29, 2016

-Who’s invited to take part and how you can get involved?
+Who’s invited to take part?

 Secondary schools from Ealing, Hillingdon, Hounslow, Slough, South Buckinghamshire, Spelthorne and Windsor & Maidenhead are invited to take part in the half-day Challenge.
 The Challenge is designed for Year 8 students.